 Bill and Bond left the pool and headed into the shower.
 Knowing the space, I had been skeptical of their success.
 Architecturally the shower is impressive.
 As a venue for shooting a model, it has its challenges.
 Principal among them is the very uneven distribution of the light: bright light from bare windows in the top half of the frame, deep shadows in the lower half.

-This summer, while searching for additional images to augment the pool shots, I tumbled directly into the shower series which had followed the pool shots.
+This summer, while searching for additional images to augment the pool shots, I tumbled directly into the shower series which had followed the pool work.
 Near the beginning were two captures that appeared to have been throw-away shots, taken at the start of a session as the photographer adjusted his settings.